History of Islam in southern Italy: Swabian rule (1194–1250)

-After the Norman conquest, many Muslims decided to leave Sicily and to go into exile like the famous poets like Abu Al Hasan Al Balnubi and Ibn Hamdis who also wrote poetry regarding their exile.
+After the Norman conquest, many Muslims decided to leave Sicily and to go into exile like the famous poets Abu Al Hasan Al Balnubi and Ibn Hamdis who also wrote poetry regarding their exile.
 Nevertheless, some Muslims remained in the island, but they lived confined in an inner territory of western Sicily, in the area ranging from Palermo to Agrigento.
 The existence of Muslims was constant issue during Hohenstaufen rule in Sicily under Henry VI and his son Frederick II.
 Many oppressive measures were introduced by Frederick to please the popes who were afraid of Muslims so close to the papal state.
 This resulted in a rebellion by Sicilian Muslims, which in turn triggered organized resistance and systematic reprisals which marked the final chapter of Islam in Sicily.
 Under Frederick's reign, Moors were progressively eradicated until the massive deportation of the last Muslims of Sicily.
-The historians have calculated that the number of expelled Muslims from Sicily was around 60,000, which means almost all of the Muslim population of the island.
+Historians have calculated that the number of expelled Muslims from Sicily was around 60,000, which means almost all of the Muslim population of the island.
 Most went to North Africa, while others were initially deported to a series of cities on mainland Italy: Lucera, Girifalco, Acerenza, Stornara, Casal Monte Saraceno and Castel Saraceno.
-From 1224 to 1239 some of these Muslims tried to return in Sicily, but in 1239 Frederick decided to deport all of them only in Lucera and the other cities were abandoned.
+From 1224 to 1239 some of these Muslims tried to return in Sicily, but in 1239 Frederick decided to deport all of them to Lucera.
 The annihilation of Islam in Sicily was completed by the late 1240s when the final deportations to Lucera took place.

 Deportation of the last Muslims from Lucera (1300)

-Some of the expelled Muslims were deported to Lucera (Lugêrah, as it was known in Arabic).
+Some of the expelled Muslims were removed to Lucera (Lugêrah, as it was known in Arabic).
 Their numbers eventually reached between 15,000 and 20,000, leading Lucera to be called Lucaera Saracenorum.
 The colony thrived for 75 years until it was sacked in 1300 by Christian forces under the command of the Angevin Charles II of Naples.
 The city's Muslim inhabitants were exiled or sold into slavery, with many finding asylum in Albania across the Adriatic Sea.
 After the expulsions of Muslims in Lucera, Charles II replaced Lucera's Saracens with Christians, chiefly Burgundian and Provençal soldiers and farmers, following an initial settlement of 140 Provençal families in 1273.
 A remnant of the descendants of these Provençal colonists, still speaking a Franco-Provençal dialect, has survived till the present day in the villages of Faeto and Celle di San Vito.

-During Aragonese rule (1412-1516)
+During Aragonese rule (1412–1516)

-During Sicily's time in the Crown of Aragon, the Spanish Inquisition arrived on the island.
-The first Muslim executed during this period was a "renegade" convert, Olivieri de Mauro, who was burned in auto-da-fé on August 11, 1506.
-This "renegade", however, would be the only person executed by the inquisition in Sicily during the rule of Ferdinand II, which "functioned rather carefully" there.
+During Sicily's time in the composite monarchy of the Crown of Aragon, the Spanish Inquisition arrived on the Mediterranean island.
+During this time, one Muslim was executed, "renegade" convert Olivieri de Mauro, who was burned in an auto-da-fé on August 11, 1506.
+He was the only person executed by the inquisition in Sicily under Ferdinand II.